Postpartum can be hard.

 This session is offered both in-person and via telehealth.

-A 90 min comprehensive infant feeding assessment will be completed, along with a personalized plan of care & recommendations.
+A 90 min comprehensive infant feeding assessment will be completed, a weighted feed, along with a personalized plan of care & recommendations.

 This session is offered both in-person and via telehealth.